medcomdk/dk-ehmi-sbdh/input/pagecontent/TestExampleEmbeddedFHIRAckSBDH.xml.md

-# Test Example with an embedded FHIR Acknowledgement
+# Test example of an ehmiSBDH with an embedded FHIR Acknowledgement

 [Link to the embedded file](TestExample_ehmiMessage_FHIRAck.json.html)